 - Arson and various robbery offenses

-Mortgage fraud has been on the rise in the recent years, and has become one of the most frequently occurring forms of white collar crime.
+Mortgage fraud.
+Mortgage fraud has been on the rise in recent years, and has become one of the most frequently occurring forms of white-collar crime.
 Mortgage fraud involves any and all misrepresentations, misstatements, and/or omissions in attempting to secure a property or property loan.
 Both individuals and/or industry professionals can be charged with mortgage fraud when misrepresentations are made in an effort to secure a property loan or obtain a profit from the sale.

-Health care fraud is a broad term and encompasses numerous criminal acts by individuals and entities such as pharmacies, hospitals and diagnostic facilities.
+Health care fraud.
+Health care fraud is a broad term and encompasses numerous criminal acts by individuals and entities such as pharmacies, hospitals, and diagnostic facilities.
 Typical charges for health care fraud include the following activities:

-- Overcharging and falsely charging patients, insurance providers, and Medicare and/or CareSource
+- Overcharging and falsely charging patients, insurance providers, Medicare, and/or CareSource

 - Failing to perform a medical procedure but providing documentation and billing the patient as if the procedure was actually performed

 - Illegal payments of “kickbacks” to other medical entities for patient referrals.

 Mail fraud.
 Mail fraud occurs when an individual utilizes the United States mail system in order to illegally obtain money and/or property from another individual.
 Mail fraud is a federal offense and encompasses a number of various criminal acts under its umbrella.
 These criminal offenses share common characteristics of misrepresentations or false statements in an effort to obtain money from an individual.
 Even when the utilization of the United States mail system is only a small part of the criminal activity, an individual can still be charged with mail fraud in the federal system.